GetDKAN/dkan/docs/admin/adding_new_content.md

 Change the Resource URL.
 When adding or editing a Dataset, you can change the URL path so that it's easier to read as well as more likely to appear in a site visitor's search.
 An important consideration when creating titles and labels is to keep in mind how site visitors look for information.
-It's safe to assume that most site visitors won't start by looking for your Granicus Open Data site.
+It's safe to assume that most site visitors won't start by looking for your DKAN site.
 More likely is that they'll first do a general search on the web.
-A random Dataset might be the first and only interaction a person has with your Granicus Open Data site.
+A random Dataset might be the first and only interaction a person has with your DKAN site.
 That's why it's best to include lots of contextual information, make it easy to read and scan, and use terms that site visitors are likely to search for.

 Directly under the title of the Dataset, you can change the URL path for your dataset in the dataset/ field.
 Note that the title and URL path are not linked.
 That means that you can change the title without affecting the URL path and vice versa.